ItsYeWolfie/javascript-concepts/README.md

 ## Data Structures, Modern Operators and Strings

-### ARRAY DESTRUCTURING
+### DESTRUCTURING ARRAYS

-Destructuring Arrays is an ESX feature which is a way of unpacking values from an array or object into distinct variables.
+Destructuring Arrays is an ESX feature that is a way of unpacking values from an array or object into distinct variables.
 In other words, destructuring is a way of breaking a complex data structure into smaller parts (like a variable).
 It is a very useful feature, and it is used a lot in modern JavaScript.
 (Starting from ES6)

 Let's see how destructuring was done before ES6: